 University of California, Irvine

-Greg Duncan is a Distinguished Professor at the University of California, Irvine.
-He spent the first 25 years of his career at the University of Michigan working on and ultimately directing the Panel Study of Income Dynamics (PSID) data collection project.
+Greg Duncan is a distinguished professor at the University of California, Irvine.
+He spent the first 25 years of his career at the University of Michigan, working on and ultimately directing the Panel Study of Income Dynamics, or PSID, data collection project.
 Since 1968, the PSID has collected economic, demographic, health, behavior, and attainment data from a representative sample of U.S. individuals and the households in which they reside.

 - 2014, Inequality at home: The evolution of class-based gaps in young children’s home environments and pre-school age skills from 1986 to 2012, $97,860, co-funded with the Russell Sage Foundation